kuzudb/kuzudb.github.io/docs/blog/factorization.md

 between operators are **flat tuples**.
 When the joins are m-n, this might lead to many repetitions, which one way or another leads to repeated computation in the operators.
-In our example for example, the final projection operator would take a table that looks like the below table on the left:
+In our example for example, the final projection operator would take the table shown Figure 4 (left).
 <img align="left" style="width:500px; padding-right: 10px;" src="../../img/flat-vs-factorized.png">
+For simplicity, I am omitting the a.name and c.name columns and instead just showing an a and b coluimns with the a.accID and c.accID fields.

-Let's call this table OUT.
-Notice that there are 20K tuples there because of the nature of the many-to-many relationships of L1 and L2.
-However there are many repetitions in this relationship, e.g., L1 and L2 or Liz values in what I'm showing.
+There are 20K tuples in the flat representation because both L1 and L2 are part of 100 incoming x 100 outgoing=10K 2-paths.
+Notice the many repetitions in this relation:
+L1 and L2 or Liz values and the omitted a.name and c.name.
 Depending on the actual system implementation, what gets replicated may change.
-Some systems may replicate the actual values, some may replicate some indices where these values are stored but overall exactly 20K tuples would flow, either one tuple at a time or maybe in batches if your system is vectorized.
+Some systems may replicate the actual values, some may replicate some indices where these values are stored but overall exactly 20K tuples with a lot of repeated values would flow to the final project operator.
-But this redundancy will inevitable trickle down to redundant computation here and there, as I will demonstrate.
+As I will demonstrate, this redundancy will inevitable trickle down to redundant computation here and there.

 ## Factorization In a Nutshell
 Factorization addresses exactly this problem.
 The core reason for the redundancy